dawsonjon/FPGA-TX/README.md

 ![Antialiasing Filter](https://github.com/dawsonjon/FPGA-radio/raw/master/images/filter.JPG)

 Initially a sample rate of 100MHz has been chosen, this gives 50MHz of RF bandwidth.
-In the first nyquist region, we can easily cover the long wave, medium wave and short wavebands from 0.1-30MHz.
+In the first Nyquist region, we can easily cover the long wave, medium wave and short wave bands from 0.1-30MHz.

 In order to prevent high frequency signals appearing as aliases, the signal is first fed through a low pass filter with a cut-off frequency of 30MHz.
 A 5 pole